tidwall/gjson/README.md

 result.Num            // holds the float64 number
 result.Raw            // holds the raw json
-result.Index          // index of raw value in original json, zero means index unknown result.HashtagIndexes // hashtagIndexes contains the indexes of the elements returned by a query containing the '#' character
+result.Index          // index of raw value in original json, zero means index unknown result.Indexes        // Indexes contains the indexes of the elements returned by a query containing the '#' character
 ```

 There are a variety of handy functions that work on a result: